 Site Map

-Click on the shaded area or select an area from the drop-down box to jump to a short description for each location.
+Click on the balloons or select an area from the drop-down box to jump to a short description for each location.
 Use your web browser's [BACK] button to return to the map.

 Please follow this link to KWS' web page on Aberdares National Park.